Sheffield city centre: Railway

-Sheffield railway station lies on the edge of the city centre and is within easy walking distance of the main shopping areas.
-This station lies at the northern end of the Midland Main Line which begins at London St Pancras, thus affording Sheffield direct rail services to the capital and to Europe, via the Eurostar service.
 Direct connections to other major UK cities are also available.
 Sheffield station is accessed from the central zone of the city centre by Sheaf Square and Howard Street, which leads to Arundel Gate at the Heart of the City.

 Supertram

 Sheffield possesses its own tram system, known as the Sheffield Supertram.
 It operates on four routes, all of which run through the city centre; with Cathedral stop forming a focal point for operations, being the terminus of both the Purple line and Tram-Train.

 Coaches

 National Express coaches serve Sheffield city centre, accessed via Sheffield Interchange.
 The 560/564 service travels to London Victoria Coach Station, stopping occasionally at Chesterfield and Milton Keynes en route.
 Numerous other services connect Sheffield with destinations across the UK, all of which depart/arrive at Sheffield Interchange.